-My research seeks a deeper understanding of underlying behavioral mechanisms by individuals and communities, which helps promote smart, sustainable, equitable, healthy, and resilient cities.
+My research seeks a deeper understanding of behavioral mechanisms underlying activity-travel patterns by individuals and communities, which helps promote smart, sustainable, equitable, healthy, and resilient cities.
 In so doing, I have been working on big data (e.g., passively collected via smartphone apps) and small but rich data (e.g., collected via transportation surveys).
 My current research topics include:

 (1) the attitudes, adoption/frequency, substitution/complementarity patterns, and social/environmental impacts of emerging mobility services and technology, enabled by advanced information and communication technology (e.g., ridehailing, bikesharing, e-scooter sharing, and autonomous vehicles)

 (2) temporary changes in work arrangement, shopping channels, social interactions, and recreational activities during the COVID-19 pandemic and their longer-term implications to sustainable transportation and social inequality